Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 The Outcome

-Yancoal successfully extended BVLOS operations to support 7 day coverage without redeploying internal crews.
+Yancoal successfully extended BVLOS operations to support 7 day coverage whilst Sphere supported site with co-operation of the Sphere HubT system through the Sphere ROC.

-Broad Area BVLOS reduced what is typically a 6 to 12 month expansion timeline to a matter of weeks, allowing Yancoal to begin real operations sooner while continuing the full CASA approval process in the background.
+Broad Area BVLOS reduced what is typically a 6 to 12 month expansion timeline to a matter of weeks, allowing Yancoal to begin weekend operations sooner.

 • Faster access to operational data